 The amphitheater typically hosts shows of young artists, dancers and bands, which otherwise would not find room for presenting their work.
 Most shows are free and the space tends to get overcrowded quickly – so consider yourself lucky if you manage to get a good spot.
-A monthly schedule of events (in Spanish) is available here.
+A monthly schedule of events is available on the website of the Municipality of Miraflores.
 When not used by artists, people stop here to enjoy a nice day outside, sitting down to eat a quick snack, or just simply taking five before continuing a demanding work day.

-No one knows how it originally started, but during the past couple of years Parque Kennedy has become a haven for cats.
-These days you can see several dozens of cats walking around the park, climbing on the trees, and otherwise sharing the space with locals and visitors.
+No one knows how it originally started, but Parque Kennedy has become a haven for cats.
+These days you can see several dozens of friendly cats walking around the park, climbing on the trees, and otherwise sharing the space with locals and visitors.

 While this might sound unhealthy, you should rest assured the municipality has already properly sterilized most of these cats – except probably for the latecomers – and carries a very detailed account of the number of these little fellows and their sanitary conditions.
 More importantly, cat lovers have founded an association to care and defend the rights of these felines as well as to supervise the adoption process in case someone is interested in taking one of them home.